-- 8. Officials, scorekeepers, timers and announcer in place - 9.
+- 7. Medical personnel and supplies arranged - 8.
+Officials, scorekeepers, timers and announcer in place - 9.
 Forms completed: insurance, pay vouchers, etc. - 10.
 Public address system and/or megaphones available to warn - 11.
 Telephone and/or cell phone available - 12.
 Ancillary help duties are defined for: ticket takers, custodial, etc. - VIII.
 The following is the recommended OCIAA Medical Emergency Action Plan for OCIAA contests and schools in which a certified approved athletic trainer is assigned.
-In addition guidelines for responsibilities of an emergency care team are recommended in situations when a doctor or ambulance is not present.
+In addition, guidelines for responsibilities of an emergency care team are recommended in situations when a doctor or ambulance is not present.